kacper0276/IntroToProgramming_Exercises/README.md

-# WDP_PROBNE_ZALICZENIA
+# IntroToProgramming_Exercises

-WDP_PROBNE_ZALICZENIA is a repository containing sample assignments for the "Introduction to Programming" course.
+IntroToProgramming_Exercises is a repository containing sample assignments for the "Introduction to Programming" course.
 The solutions in this repository are implemented in C++ and showcase various programming problems and exercises.

 The repository includes:
 - Examples of algorithm implementations.